 However, on occasion and under certain circumstances, these rules are relaxed.
 For example, if opportunities to capture new imagery have been limited by poor weather and existing imagery in the Imagery Layer is deemed out-of-date, then imagery will be accepted provided detail is visible on the ground.In these circumstances, image currency takes precedence over image appearance.

-You can try out a sample of OS MasterMap Imagery Layer for evaluation and testing through the product page here.
+You can download a sample of OS MasterMap Imagery Layer for evaluation and testing through the product page here.
 Alternatively, you can try out the full product by applying for a Data Exploration license.

 Georeferencing world files for all available image formats are available at the OS website.
 The information contained in the georeferencing files is given in the table below.